Ensure financial discipline of Northeastern states: Shah to CMs | Law-Order

 ''Prime Minister Narendra Modi's government tried to understand the core problems and evolved ways to permanently solve the issues to take the region to the path of development,'' he said.

-During the last eight years of the Modi government, many efforts have been made to bring peace to the region, enhance connectivity and give priority to development, he added.
+During the last eight years of the Modi government, many efforts were made to bring peace to the region, enhance connectivity and give priority to development, he added.

-Shah asked the chief ministers to ensure financial discipline of their states which, he said, was essential to make the country's economy the second largest in the world.
+Shah, the chairperson of NEC, asked the chief ministers of the region to ensure financial discipline of their states which, he said, was essential to make the country's economy the second largest in the world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)